omarrayyann/MujocoAR/README.md

 #### How can I reduce latency?

 - If you're experiencing latency, try connecting your PC to your device's hotspot.
 This should significantly reduce latency if you're far from a router since the communication happens locally via WebSockets.

-#### It is not tracking my trajectory accurately.
-What can I do?

-- Make sure you're not covering the camera with your fingers.
-If the tracking is too sensitive, you can adjust the `scale` attribute when linking the frame to make it less reactive to minor movements.
-In my experience, the position retrived is more accurate than the rotation.

-#### Where can I start?

-- I highly recommend running `demo/simple.py` to test things out if you're just getting started.
-This demo is configured to change the sphere's color with a button press and enlarge it with a toggle, providing a basic but effective introduction to a simple configuration.

 #### Can I use it for a non-MuJoCo application?